krishxda/krishxda/README.md

 <br />

 Hi, I'm [Krish](https://github.com/krishxda/krishxda), a passionate self-taught Java developer and a software engineer from India.
-My passion for software lies with dreaming up ideas and making them come true with elegant solutions.
+My passion for software lies in dreaming up ideas and making them come true with elegant solutions.
 I take great care in the experience, architecture, deployment, and code quality of the things I build.

 I am also an open-source enthusiast and contributor.
 I learned a lot from the open-source community and I love how collaboration and knowledge sharing happened through open-source which has changed the way we operate today.